ElvLandau117/GreenAgentFinance/README.md

 | [GreenAgentFinance-Leaderboard](https://github.com/elvlandau117/GreenAgentFinance-Leaderboard) | Orchestrator (CI/CD + Docker Compose) |

 ---
-**Based on https://github.com/vals-ai/finance-agent/tree/main** (Main repo of the finance analyst made by the authors of the paper found in https://arxiv.org/pdf/2508.00828)
+**The purple agent is Based on https://github.com/vals-ai/finance-agent/tree/main** (Main repo of the finance analyst made by the authors of the paper found in https://arxiv.org/pdf/2508.00828)

 ## License